Trademark Infringement: What You Need to Know—Whether Accusing or Accused

 3. In Relation to Goods or Services

 There needs to be a connection between the trademark and the goods or services provided by another company.
-This is created when the mark is utilized to differentiate the party’s goods or services.
+This is created when the mark is utilised to differentiate the party’s goods or services.
 This can happen in comparative advertising or keyword advertising (when a third party employs the trademark to promote its own products).

 Reach out for expert advice